travis-ci/docs-travis-ci-com/user/deployment/bintray.md

 #### Package Section

 Bintray package information.
-Following information is mandatory on open source projects.
+The following information is mandatory on open source projects:

 - `name` is the Bintray package name
 - `repo` is the Bintray repository name
 - `subject` is the Bintray subject, which is either a user or an organization
-- `vcs_url` is the Bintray vcs url, could be a github repository url or either vcs repository url
+- `vcs_url` is the Bintray version control system url, such as a github repository url
 - `licenses` is the [Bintray licences](https://bintray.com/docs/api/#url_licenses), which is a list with at least one item.